Mer de Noms: Release and promotion

 A month prior to release, the band embarked on a tour with Nine Inch Nails, which ran from April until June.
-The album was released on May 23, 2000, and entered the Billboard 200 at No. 4, making it the highest ever Billboard 200 debut for a rock band's first album.
+The album was released on May 23, 2000, and entered the Billboard 200 at No. 4, making it the highest ever Billboard 200 debut for a rock band's first album at the time.
 It sold over 188,000 copies in the first week, and stayed on the charts for 51 consecutive weeks.
 It was certified platinum by the RIAA on October 31, 2000.
 The album peaked at No. 27 on the Billboard Top Pop Catalog Albums on October 4, 2003, three years after the album's release.

 After the album's release and the Nine Inch Nails tour, the band embarked on a Canadian tour, the Summersault Tour, with the Foo Fighters, Smashing Pumpkins, and Our Lady Peace, in early August, followed by a North American headlining tour throughout the rest of the month and September.
 From January 31 to March 31, 2001, A Perfect Circle toured across the United States with Snake River Conspiracy as support.
 The band planned on touring with Queens of the Stone Age, but those plans fell through, and they chose the band after taking a liking to their music.